Problem Detail

 Real-Time Deal Evaluation Infrastructure

-Real Estate Agent/Investor DURABLE Documented
+Real Estate Agent/Investor Lasting

 Buildable Now